How to Get Started With WordPress: 2022 Guide

 - For getting down to the nitty gritty of starting a website, have a look at this guide from WordPress

-- For a guide on using a free theme checkout How To Start A Blog with the free Zero WordPress theme
+- For a guide on using a free theme checkout how to start a blog

-- And if you want to start selling products this article on How To Become A Successful Blogpreneur is a great place to start
+- And if you want to monetize your blog and start selling products this article on how to become a successful blogpreneur is a great place to start

 WP Explorer has a ton of other resources to help you learn more about using WordPress.
 Browse our blog and other articles to get familiar with it!

-Whether you’re new to owning a website, or simply new to WordPress, it can be tough to start out.
+Whether you’re new to owning a website, or simply new to WordPress, it can be tough to finally get started with WordPress.
 Having a guide and other resources is invaluable in situations like that.
-Using the tools we’ve provided here can help make the process smoother, and get your site up and running even quicker.
+Using the tools we’ve provided here can help make the process smoother.
+You’ll have your site up and running quick!